Error 403 (Access Denied/Forbidden) occurs when you connect to Windows Update

 - Antivirus software

-Try to connect to the Windows Update site.
-To do this, go to Microsoft Update.
+Try to connect to the Windows Update site by going to Microsoft Update.

 If you still can't connect, try the next resolution.